InhyeLee-Data/DataStructures/week_09/README.md

 #### 3. In order to run the file continuously, I created a process manager with PM2.

 Reference: https://pm2.keymetrics.io/ <br>
-In my ecosystem.config.js which was created by PM2, I replaced the "script" with 'w9-worker.js'; this is the script that will run continuously whether I am connected to aws or not. and I added env: {} object which contains credentials for Photon and AWSRDS, _____________ contains my own information.
+In my ecosystem.config.js which was created by PM2, I replaced the "script" with 'w9-worker.js'; this is the script that will run continuously whether I am connected to aws or not. and I added env: {} object which contains credentials for Photon and AWSRDS, _____________ below contains my own information.

 ```
 ecosystem.config.js